 Try it out

-After you install odo, you can use the Open Liberty stack to either create a new Open Liberty starter application or initialize an existing application.
+After you install odo, you can use the Open Liberty stack to either create a new Open Liberty starter application or initialize an existing application as a stack project.
 In this blog post, we’ll use the application-stack-intro project as a starting point:

-$ git clone [email protected]:OpenLiberty/application-stack-intro.git && \ cd application-stack-intro
+$ git clone -b blog-demo [email protected]:OpenLiberty/application-stack-intro.git && \ cd application-stack-intro

 Log in to your OpenShift cluster and create an odo component: